DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 # Contributing
 A quick-start guide (hopefully) to help you contribute.
-If you have any questions, please notify me via [my discord server](https://discord.gg/NcztW9T) or use an issue on the GitHub repository.
+If you have any questions, please notify me via my discord or use an issue on the GitHub repository.
 Please read this entire page to get a good grasp on the standards and processes used to contribute.
+Most planning as well as discussion about the project is done on [my discord server](https://discord.gg/NcztW9T), so it'd be a good idea to join there.

 ---
 ## Terminology